 By telling everyone you are never drinking ever again (well, for January) will increase your chances of success.
 Why?
 Because your feelings of shame will be increased by about 98% if your friends or family catch you clutching a sneaky gin & tonic when you shouldn’t be.

 If all else fails, simply cut back on your alcohol intake and set yourself an achievable goal per week.
-This will be much more easy to sustain and will certainly alleviate any January blues.
+This will be much easier to sustain and will certainly alleviate any January blues.
 There are also plenty of other ways to put goodness into your body, by upping your intake of fruit and vegetables, drinking more water, and taking supplements such as Milk Thistle which protect the liver from alcohol damage and premature ageing by helping to regenerate liver cells.

 Will you be signing up for “Dry January” this year?